usherlabs/protobuf-zmq-ts-transport/README.md

 Follow these steps to make use of this library:

-1. Refer to the [protobuf-ts documentation](https://github.com/timostamm/protobuf-ts#quickstart) to create a client file for your `.proto` services.
+1. Refer to the [protobuf-ts documentation](https://github.com/timostamm/protobuf-ts#quickstart) to generate a client file for your `.proto` services.
 2. Establish and connect a `SUB` and `DEALER` ZeroMQ socket.
 3. Construct a `ZQMClientTransport` object and pass it as an argument when creating a service client.
 4. Make sure a service is operational and capable of either publishing data or responding to requests.